yacy/searchlab/README.md

 docker run -d --rm -p 8400:8400 --name searchlab searchlab
 ```

+Then the searchlab application can be accessed at http://localhost:8400/

 We publish docker images of the searchlab application also at dockerhub which can be obtained simply with

 ```
 docker run -d --rm -p 8400:8400 --name searchlab yacy/searchlab
 ```